Kyle Higashioka Player Props: Yankees vs. Astros

 Kyle Higashioka At The Plate

-- Higashioka is batting .225 with eight doubles, six home runs and nine walks.
+- Higashioka is hitting .229 with eight doubles, six home runs and nine walks.

-- Higashioka has picked up a hit in 28 of 57 games this year, with multiple hits eight times.
+- In 50.0% of his games this season (29 of 58), Higashioka has picked up at least one hit, and in eight of those games (13.8%) he recorded at least two.

-- Looking at the 57 games he has played this season, he's hit a home run in six of them (10.5%), and in 3.2% of his trips to the plate.
+- Looking at the 58 games he has played this season, he's hit a home run in six of them (10.3%), and in 3.2% of his trips to the dish.

+- In 37.9% of his games this season, Higashioka has had at least one RBI.
+He's picked up more than one in 6.9%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.